FPT Approximation Schemes for Maximizing Submodular Functions: Applications of the Algorithms

 First, we show that $v$ is $p$-superseparable.
 For each $S$, let $\mathcal{M}$ denote some optimal matching for the graph induced by the set of vertices $S \cup Y$.
 For each $S$, and for each $x \in X$, $\big(v(S) + v(\{x\}) - v(S \cup \{x\}) \big)$ is no greater than the weight of such edges $(x', y') \in \mathcal{M}$ that there exists an edge between $x$ and $y'$.
 This holds because we can construct a feasible matching for the graph induced by $S \cup \{x\} \cup Y$ in the following way.
 Let us denote the matchings for the graphs induced by $S \cup Y$ and by $\{x\} \cup Y$, as $\mathcal{M}_1$ and $\mathcal{M}_2$ respectively.
 If we merge $\mathcal{M}_1$ and $\mathcal{M}_2$ and drop each edge $(x', y')$ from $\mathcal{M}_1$ that connects a vertex $y' \in Y$ which is already connected in $\mathcal{M}_2$ (i.e., each edge $(x', y')$ from $\mathcal{M}_1$ such that there exists an edge $(x, y')$ in $\mathcal{M}_2$), we get a feasible matching for the graph induced by $S \cup \{x\} \cup Y$.
 Consequently, $\sum_{x \in X} \Big(v(S) + v(\{x\}) - v(S \cup \{x\}) \Big)$ is no greater than the weight of $\mathcal{M}_1$ times the bound on the degree of vertices from $Y$.
 That is:

 which is equivalent to the condition for $p$-superseparability.
 This proves the thesis. \end{proof}

-\begin{corollary} There exists an FPT approximation scheme for the maximization variant of the \textsc{Weighted-B-Matching} for the parameter $p$, the bound on the degree of vertices from $Y$. \end{corollary}
+\begin{corollary} There exists an FPT approximation scheme for the maximization variant of the \textsc{Weighted-B-$K$-Matching} for the parameter $p$, the bound on the degree of vertices from $Y$. \end{corollary}

-Since finding winners under the Monroe election system~\cite{monroeElection} is computationally equivalent to solving \textsc{Weighted-B-Matching} with specific weights and specific capacities~\cite{sko-fal-sli:j:multiwinner}, Corollary~\ref{cor:bMatching} implies that there exists an FPT approximation scheme for winner determination under Monroe election system with $k$-approval utilities, for the parameter $(k, K)$.
+Since finding winners under the Monroe election system~\cite{monroeElection} is computationally equivalent to solving \textsc{Weighted-B-$K$-Matching} with specific weights and specific capacities~\cite{sko-fal-sli:j:multiwinner}, Corollary~\ref{cor:bMatching} implies that for winner determination under the Monroe election system with $k$-approval utilities, there exists an FPT approximation scheme for the parameter $(k, K)$.